6 Traditional Belarusian Potato Dishes You Ought to Try

 Belarusian Potato Dishes: It’s Time to Grab a Bite

 Looking at Belarusian food history, such love of the potato dishes doesn’t come as a surprise.
-Cheaper than other staple foods, the potato became the main ingredient in many recipes.
-Draniki, kalduny, klitski, tsibriki, and tukmachi are just the tip of the iceberg that seems to grow bigger and bigger every year.
+Cheaper than other staple foods, potatoes became the main ingredient in many recipes.
+Draniki, kalduny, kletski, tsibriki, and tukmachi are just the tip of the iceberg that grows bigger and bigger the more you explore Belarusian cuisine.

 Interesting facts about potato and those potato dishes look incredible.
 Nice to read this post!